-The formation of our TRS Lessees increases our overall tax liability.
+Our TRS structure increases our overall tax liability.

 Our TRS Lessees are subject to federal, state and local income tax on their taxable income, which consists of the revenues from the hotel properties leased by our TRS Lessees, net of the operating expenses for such hotel properties and rent payments to us.
 Accordingly, although our ownership of our TRS Lessees allows us to participate in the operating income from our hotel properties in addition to receiving rent, that operating income is fully subject to income tax.
 The after-tax net income of our TRS Lessees is available for distribution to us.